-SECTION 08110 STEEL DOORS AND FRAMES
+SECTION 08100 STEEL DOOR FRAMES

-- 1.01 Work Included
+1.01 Work Included

-- A. The work under this section shall include the furnishing of all items of steel doors and frames as listed hereinafter except items which are specifically excluded from this section.
+- A. The work under this section shall include the furnishing of all items of steel door frames as listed hereinafter except items which are specifically excluded from this section.

-- B. Steel Doors, 18 ga., A60 galvanized at exterior locations, factory primed.

-- C. Louvers Installed in Steel Doors

-- D. Glass lites installed in steel doors

-- E. Job site Delivery
+- B. Job site Delivery

-- F. Field Measuring
+- C. Field Measuring

-- G. Job site Service
+- D. Job site Service

-- H. Project close out information for owner.
+- E. Project close out information for owner.

-- 1.02 Related Work
+1.02 Related Work

-- A. Items not included in this section but listed elsewhere

-- 1. Aluminum Doors and Frames section 08411
+- A. Items not included in this section but listed elsewhere - 1.
+Finish Hardware section 08710 - 3.
+Glass and Glazing section 08800 - 4.
+Installation see Section 06100 Finish Carpentry. - 5.
+Finish painting see Section 09900 Painting & Finishing.

-- 2. Finish Hardware section 08710

-- 3. Glass and Glazing section 08800

-- 4. Installation see Section 06100 Finish Carpentry.

-- 5. Finish painting see Section 09900 Painting & Finishing.

-- 1.03 Quality Assurance

-- A. Provide Steel Doors and Frames manufactured by a single firm specializing in the production of this type of work.

-- B. Provide Steel Doors and Frames complying with the Steel Door Institute recommended specifications for Standard Steel Doors and Frames (ANSI/SDI 100-91), and as herein specified.

-- C. Compliance with all standards listed under paragraph 1:04 "References" is required.

-- D. Compliance with all building, fire and life safety codes as listed by State and local codes along with those listed under paragraph 1:04 "References" is required.

-- E. Insulation properties: Polyurethane core doors shall have a U factor of 0.77.
+- A. Provide Steel Door Frames manufactured by a single firm specializing in the production of this type of work. - B. Provide Steel Door Frames complying with the Steel Door Institute recommended specifications for Standard Steel Doors and Frames (ANSI/SDI 100-91) and as herein specified. - C. Compliance with all standards listed under paragraph 1:04 "References" is required. - D. Compliance with all building, fire and life safety codes as listed by State and local codes along with those listed under paragraph 1:04 "References" is required. - E. Insulation properties: Polyurethane core doors shall have a U factor of 0.67.
 Tests must be performed in accordance with SDI-113.

-- 1.04 References

-- A. Steel Doors and Frames in this section must meet all standards as established by the following listing. - 1.
+- A. Steel Door Frames in this section must meet all standards as established by the following listing. - 1.
 Door and Hardware Preparation ANSI 115.1. - 2.
 Life Safety Codes NFPA101 (Latest edition). - 3.
 Test Procedure and Acceptance Criteria for Physical Endurance for Steel Doorsand Hardware Reinforcing ANSI A151.1.
 ANSI/SDI-100-91